dcramer/sentry-old/docs/config/index.rst

 	CLIENT = 'sentry.client.base.SentryClient'

-In addition to the default client (which will handle multi-db and REMOTE_URL for you) we also include two additional options:
+In addition to the default client (which will handle REMOTES for you) we also include two additional options:

 *******************
 LoggingSentryClient